Own-Data-Privateer/hoardy-adb/README.md

 - ask your app's developers to either publish a version of the app with `android:allowBackup` set (signed with their key) or add a custom backup function to the app; or
 - loose your current data state by uninstalling the app, installing your re-signed APK, and thus, at the very least, stopping data loss from this point on.

-## Anything else nice and relevant on F-Droid?
+## Anything else nice and relevant from F-Droid?

 A ton of stuff.
 Simply browse F-Droid's "System" category, or use search.